 Kalmykia chuvashia tatarstan stalingrad CRIMEA volga BASIN

 Deep South sounds like an oxymoron if associated with the former USSR: is there a South in a nation stereotypically known for its unforgiving winters and snow-covered birch forests?
-No matter how strange it might sound there is, in fact, another country beyond the popular imagination of white tundras and onion-shaped cathedrals.
-The rarely visited regions of the Soviet Deep South greet the curious travellers with a fascinating natural and cultural diversity of sunny beaches, lotus fields, legendary rivers, ancient religions and exotic traditions.
+No matter how strange it might sound, there is, in fact, another country beyond the popular imagination of white tundras and onion-shaped cathedrals.
+The rarely visited regions of the Soviet Deep South greet the curious traveller with compelling natural, historical and cultural sceneries: sunny beaches, lotus fields, legendary rivers, ancient religions and exotic traditions.
 The Soviet Deep South is a place where Tatar heritage, Buddhist rituals and Soviet glory blend together to form a unique mixture of melancholic atmospheres, cultural oddities and stunning landscapes.
-Don't miss the chance to explore this truly unusual corner of the former USSR.
+Don't miss the chance to explore this truly unusual corner of the former USSR!

 A thousand years hence, every German will speak with awe of Stalingrad and remember that it was there that Germany put the seal on her victory.